rasumovsky/ElectionMarket/README.md

 Note that in cases where the number of shares for sale is not equal to the number of shares for purchase, only part of the larger transaction will occur.

+## Technical Details
+### Program
+The game is currently under development.
+An SQL database supports the market and player data.
+PostgreSQL's psycopg2 python module is used for interfacing.

+### Who to blame
+Send complaints or comments to rasumovsky.